Management Groups

 Working with direct-based Management Groups

-In our example, we do not have any Management Groups except the default All Devices group with a total of all seven devices in our network, as shown.
-Once imported into 1E, your direct-based Management Groups will be added as child groups of the default All Devices Management Group.
+Given the information provided in Creating direct-based Management Groups, we can now provide an example of how a direct-based Management Group can be added.
+In our example, we do not have any Management Groups except the default All Devices group.
+Once imported into 1E, your direct-based Management Group will be added as a child group of the default All Devices Management Group.

-The device files
+The device file

 Copy